openebs/openebs/documentation/source/install/dev_solutions.rst

    kubectl apply -f openebs-operator.yaml

 **Note**
 By default, OpenEBS launches OpenEBS Volumes with two replicas.
-To set one replica, as is the case with single-node Kubernetes cluster, specify the ENV variable *DEFAULT_REPLICA_COUNT=1*.
+To set one replica, as is the case with single-node Kubernetes cluster, specify the env variable *DEFAULT_REPLICA_COUNT=1*.
 This is supported in OpenEBS version 0.4 onwards.

 The following snippet of the openebs-operator.yaml -> maya-apiserver section shows the addition of DEFAULT_REPLICA_COUNT:
 ::